namdy0429/namdy0429.github.io/teaching/swe233-fall2025-project.md

 - **Working Prototype**: Implement a functional version of your designed system that demonstrates the core intelligent features you proposed.

-- **Technology Stack**: Use the programming languages, frameworks, and libraries you specified in your prototype design document.

 - **Core Features**: Focus on implementing the most essential intelligent components rather than a fully polished system.

 - **Documentation**: Provide setup instructions, usage examples, and a brief reflection on implementation challenges and learnings.

-**Deliverable**: Submit working code (via GitHub repository or similar), demo video (3-5 minutes), and implementation documentation.
-This can be submitted anytime before the final presentation dates.
+**Deliverable**: Submit working code (via GitHub repository or similar) with reasonable documentation for setup and execution, and a short demo video.

 **Grading**: This optional component can contribute up to 10% additional credit to your final course grade.